In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 Now here’s something else that I’ll mention on a personal basis that is a pro to us.

-So if you’re friendly, and you like people, well you’re going to enjoy Thousand Trails.
+So if you’re friendly, and you like people, most likely you’re going to enjoy Thousand Trails.

 That’s because there are lots of other folks in the system that are friendly and easy to get along with too.